afresquet/Valbot/src/discord/features/werewolf/README.md

 ### `!join`

 Let's you join the game.
+Only after using this command will you be able to talk in the voice channel.

 ### `!leave`